Latest News

 There are two courses: the GLOSS course which is about 3½ to 4½ km (with optional extension to around 6 km) and is of moderate navigational difficulty, and a ‘Yellow’ course which is about 2km with easier navigation.
 Navigate between control points – you decide the best route to complete the course in the quickest time.
 Beginners welcome!

-The first event in the series is on 22 June at Northa Fields, hosted by SLOW.
+The first event in the series is on 22 June at Northala Fields, hosted by SLOW.

 CHIG’s event is on 6 July at Fairlop Waters.